Wirecloud/wirecloud/docs/development/platform/themes.md

 If you do not require a full customised theme, you can create a new theme by changing some of the values (colours, default sizes, etc.) used by another theme.

-> **NOTE:** Currently you can only customise in this way the default theme,
-> although support for parameterizing other themes is work in progress.
-For now
-> you can copy the theme folder and make the changes as described in this
-> section.

 For doing that you have to create a new folder with the following structure: